lockedatapublished/news/content/jan-feb-training.md

 Coming up in the New Year, I'm doing the following training events:

 - [Data Science Fundamentals in R](https://brentozar.com/product/data-science-fundamentals-r-live-2-days/?utm_source=lockedata&utm_medium=lockedata&utm_campaign=lockedata) - a two day remote course getting you up to speed with R, some basic data science, and getting R into production with SQL Server.
 Get hands-on from the comfort of your own office chair / home sofa.
-Use this discount code for $[X] off: [XXXX].
+Use this discount code for 50% off: DataScience50 .
 [More info](#data-science-fundamentals-in-r)
 - [Tech Outbound Data Science Track](http://techoutbound.com) - join a Caribbean cruise with a difference.
 Learn from experts all about data science, databases, and more.
 Bring your significant other, have a great time, and learn amazing stuff.
 Use this discount code for $100 off: BFFSL .
 [More info](#tech-outbound)
 - [SQL Bits: Advanced R Programming](https://sqlbits.com/information/event17/Advanced_R_Programming/trainingdetails.aspx) - stretch your R skills by learning how to work with databases directly, integrgate other languages, use Spark, and more.
 USe this discount code for 5% off: SQL-45EE11 .[More info](#advanced-r-programming)
 - [Public Workshops TBD](https://lockedata.typeform.com/to/oJvIgB) - we're over in the states so I'd like to run some training.
 If you'd like the opportunity to get some training, fill out [this form](https://lockedata.typeform.com/to/oJvIgB) to help me settle on location and topic.